|We cremated him the day before Christmas last, in 2015. |

-When we were kids he was difficult, headstrong and a dictator for my brother, sister and me; a tyrant to my late mother.
+When we were kids, he was difficult, headstrong, and a dictator for my brother, sister, and me; a tyrant to my late mother.
 In one of his angry mood swings, he threw a scissor at me; I ducked.
-They always fought as long as I can remember, day in day out, but never separated.
+They always fought for as long as I can remember, day in day out, but never separated.

-Thinking back I recall several nasty incidents involving hefty encounters with harsh words, words I have not stored in my mind, but they were there.
-There were also times he was there for me when things got rough, with simple practicalities that made life easier for me.
+Thinking back, I recall several nasty incidents involving hefty encounters with harsh words, words I have not stored in my mind, but they were there.
+He was also there for me when things got rough, with simple practicalities that made life easier for me.

-I‘ve hated him, I have loved him, but the last years of his life I grew to like him as well.
+I‘ve hated him, I have loved him, but in the last years of his life, I grew to like him as well.
 He was my dad, and there is no other.

 Word count: 426